interbit/docs-interbit/examples/simple-platform/run.md

-# Run the Platform Example Locally
+# Run the Example Locally

 ## Setup

-### Create a GitHub development application for the Accounts app OAuth process
+### Create a GitHub development application for the Accounts app OAuth flow

 The Accounts app supports account creation and authentication via GitHub only.
 In order to complete an OAuth flow with GitHub as the identity provider, you